-Whenever someone mentions Arabian peninsula, people normally thing of UAE and its famous city of Dubai, but just underneath the UAE lies mysterous and little known country of Oman (Sultanate of Oman).
+Oman offers many things to do, but whenever someone mentions Arabian peninsula, people normally thing of UAE and its famous city of Dubai.
+But just underneath the UAE lies mysterous and little known country of Oman (Sultanate of Oman).

 Travel to Oman is perfect for all the real adventurists!
 There are plenty of things to do in Oman – even though the country is know for desserts, it offers so much more, like lots of sun, rich tradition and history, lively markets, amazingly friendly people, wild camping and miles and miles of unpaved roads, which are ideal for the off-road enthusiasts.
 No wonder traveling to Oman has been getting more and more popular recent years.